Projects

 Partners: Dyreparken, InFuture, Qvisten, University of Agder

-Dyreparken, Qvisten Animation, inFuture, and the University of Agder are partnering on a 3-year research project called AIM, which aims to use artificial intelligence and machine learning to understand better the audience and the interaction between different formats in creating multiformat universes (large stories that unfold across different formats and evolve over time).
+Dyreparken, Qvisten Animation, inFuture, and the University of Agder are partnering on a 3-year research project called AIM, which aims to use artificial intelligence and machine learning to better understand the audience and the interaction between different formats in creating multiformat universes (large stories that unfold across different formats and evolve over time).
 The project is supported by The Research Council of Norway and will be collecting, combining, and analyzing data across new sources not currently used or combined by separate industries.

 CreateView – Insight to more than what you see